nenxuto/crispy-broccoli/README.md

 	go run Main/main.go

-2. Use the arrow keys to select "Taro" and press Enter.
-3. Type a Pokémon name (e.g. Pikachu) and press Enter.
+2. Choose "Enter Text", type some text (e.g. "Hello world") and press Enter.
-4. After the UI exits the program prints the final menu selection, for example:

-	---
-	You chose Taro!
+3. The program will print the text you entered and then exit.

 Notes for contributors

-- Source: `Main/main.go` (menu & UI flow) and `Main/taro.go` (example text input — excluded from normal builds by the `example` build tag).
+- Source: `Main/main.go` (menu, text-input flow) and `Main/taro.go` (a secondary example file; excluded from normal builds with the `example` build tag).
 - Module path: `github.com/nenxuto/crispy-broccoli` (see `go.mod`).
-- To run examples that are excluded by build tags use `-tags=example` with `go run` or `go build`.
+- To run files excluded by build tags use `-tags=example` with `go run` or `go build`.

-If you'd like I can add a small GitHub Actions workflow to run `go build` on push/PRs or expand the README with a CONTRIBUTING section.
+If you want, I can add a small GitHub Actions workflow to automatically run `go build` on pushes/PRs, or expand this README with a CONTRIBUTING guide.